schuetzgroup/fret-tester/doc/index.rst

-This is a software implementation of the smFRET kinetics analysis method described in the Journal of Chemical Physics article “Kinetic analysis of single molecule FRET transitions without trajectories” [Schrangl2018]_, which was also used to perform all data analyses in aforementioned article.
+This is a software implementation of the smFRET kinetics analysis method described in the Journal of Chemical Physics article “Kinetic analysis of single molecule FRET transitions without trajectories” [Schrangl2018]_, which was used to perform all data analyses in the article.

 The source code including an extensive tutorial can be found on `github <https://github.com/schuetzgroup/fret-tester>`_.